Code-Institute-Submissions/KristianColville1-fine-chop_JanResub/README.md

 23. As a final mention you must install boto3 and django-storages in order to use your S3 bucket.

-- In your settings.py file of your project directory paste in this and changing the bucket name and region that you chose for your S3 bucket
+- In your settings.py file of your project directory paste in this and also changing the bucket name and region that you chose for your S3 bucket

         # static file config heroku
         # Cache control